whitneyburton/portfolios/students/1801-back/margaret-williford/20180301-Margaret-Williford-m1.md

 ### Projects

 #### Complete Me
 We created an autocomplete system.
-This was
+I really enjoyed working in a pair and this was a great intro to github workflow and HoundCI.
+I learned the importance of unit testing as well.

 * [GitHub URL](https://github.com/lilwillifo/Complete_Me)
 * [Original Assignment](http://backend.turing.io/module1/projects/complete_me)